amsacks/CoinCollector-FPGA-game/README.md

 Be careful of not colliding with the blue koopa shell, 2 thwomps, and banzai bill that randomly spawn on the monitor, as you lose a life upon collision.
 You get 3 lives and you must collect enough coins to win.

 Hardware: Nexys A7: FPGA Trainer Board

+Software features:
+  UARTrx: Takes the ASCII value of the key pressed from the keyboard to be used as user input IP ROM blocks: Store pixel image data of each sprite.
+The pixel data is stored in a *.coe file